atomicpages/skeleton-sass/README.md

 ###### New Features/Themes
 * `one-half` selector to grid
 * `$new` parameter to `@_fluidGrid` and `@_fixedGrid`.
 This makes some basic changes to the grid for the new Skeleton CSS format
+* Default fixed/fluid combo grid for `fresh` theme
+	* Updated offsets for the new fixed/fluid grid combo

 ### 2.0.0